Space-LIama/The_Internet-Automated/README.md

 ## How to use

+Before cloning this repo make sure you have node.js and npm installed.
+You can download them [here](https://nodejs.org/en)

+Clone this repo and run `npm install`.
+This will set the dependencies and download browsers for the project to run

-Clone this repo and run `npm run test:showcase`.This command will run all tests in Chrome browser in headed mode (browser window will be visible)
+Now you can run `npm run test:showcase`.This command will run all tests in Chrome browser in headed mode (browser window will be visible)

 ## Frameworks used